 Billy nodded and Zedd promptly vanished, leaving two shaken teenagers wondering just when he had stopped trying to kill them.

 “We need to speak to Zordon,” Billy said after a while.
-Boy boys had flopped down onto the sofa when Zedd had vanished, relief temporarily causing them to forget what had occurred.
+Both boys had flopped down onto the sofa when Zedd had vanished, relief temporarily causing them to forget what had occurred.

-Rocky nodded absently still unsettled at the ease with which Zedd had neutralised them.
-Was this a new power on the part of the villain or had he been toying with them all that time before the Machine Empire had shown up?
-Rocky couldn’t be sure.
+Rocky nodded absently, still unsettled at the ease with which Zedd had neutralised them.
+Was this a new power on the part of the villain, or had he been toying with them all that time before the Machine Empire had shown up?
+Rocky couldn’t be sure, but the caution the older Rangers had always shown when Zedd was around made him think that perhaps he had taken the villain lightly.

 “Come on,” Billy smiled encouragingly, noting the way his friend’s hand shook briefly.